Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Experiments

 \section{Experiments}

 To address the gap in the community's understanding of the state of the art in gesture generation (\cref{sec:limitations-survey}), and to validate our human evaluation protocol (\cref{sec:protocol}), we conduct a community-driven benchmarking effort.
-Due to known challenges with reproducibility in gesture generation, we invited authors of published models to participate by following our protocol, retraining their system under compatible settings, and submitting generated outputs for the full test set.
-In total, we compared six recently published gesture- generation models -- DiffuseStyleGesture~\cite{yang2023diffusestylegesture}; Semantic Gesticulator~\cite{zhang2024semantic}; ConvoFusion~\cite{mughal2024convofusion}; RAG-Gesture~\cite{mughal2024raggesture}; AMUSE~\cite{chhatre2024amuse}; and HoloGest~\cite{cheng2025hologest} -- to each other and to the BEAT2 mocap recordings.
-For detailed information regarding the key features of these six systems, as well as a specification of how the retrained systems deviated from published models, please refer to \cref{sec:system_details}.
-We also experiment with JUICE factors and report those results in \cref{subs:juice_realism} and \cref{subs:juice_appropriateness}.
+Due to known challenges with reproducibility in gesture generation, we invited authors of published models to participate by following our protocol, retraining their system under compatible settings, and submitting generated outputs for the BEAT2 English test set.
+To prevent cherry picking, we collect five sets of samples from each model (corresponding to five random seeds) for each clip in the test set.

-Additional results on automated metrics and their correlation with subjective human ratings are provided in \cref{supp:automatic-evaluation}.
+In total, we compared six recently published gesture- generation models -- DiffuseStyleGesture~\cite{yang2023diffusestylegesture}; Semantic Gesticulator~\cite{zhang2024semantic}; ConvoFusion~\cite{mughal2024convofusion}; RAG-Gesture~\cite{mughal2024raggesture}; AMUSE~\cite{chhatre2024amuse}; and HoloGest~\cite{cheng2025hologest} -- to each other and to the BEAT2 mocap recordings, recruiting over 600 evaluators and collecting over 16,000 pairwise votes on the \href{https://www.prolific.co/}{Prolific} crowdsourcing platform.
+For detailed information regarding the evaluated systems, test-taker demographics, user-study construction, JUICE analysis, and automatic metrics, we refer the reader to the Appendix.